Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 ## What is a Reactive ECS?

-The **Reactive ECS (RECS)** relies on a centralized architecture, where a **main manager (`ECSManager`)** keep enetities in a giant table where the columns are components and the rows entities, then the main system groups entities's id by archetype.
+The **Reactive ECS (RECS)** relies on a centralized architecture, where a **main manager (`ECSManager`)** keep entities in a giant table where the columns are components and the rows entities, then the main system groups entities's id by archetype.

 Systems **subscribe** to the archetypes (in our implementation, it's internally represented by a bitset, speeding up matching) they're interested in.
 At each tick, the manager **dispatches** the matching entities to each system.
 This model is based on four pillars: